 This area is also outlined on the attached 1981 City of Macon map compiled by Sam K. Stefano.
 (Added March 22, 1993, ZA93-03-01)

+Drinking and Entertainment Uses.
+Drinking and Entertainment Uses category consists of establishments primarily engaged in the preparation and serving of beverages for on- premises consumption.
+Accessory uses may include areas for outdoor seating, drive-through service facilities, facilities for live entertainment, and valet parking services.
+Live musical entertainment that is enhanced by electronic amplification is considered a specific and separate use under these regulations and requires a conditional use permit.
+A drive-through facility (or service) is considered a specific and separate use requiring a conditional use permit and must comply with § 23.09.01 of this Resolution.

+Drive-through Facility (Service).
+A facility or service providing a drive-way approach for motor vehicles to a structure or building so as to serve patrons that remain in their motor vehicle rather than serving them within a building.
+A drivethrough facility or service is an accessory conditional use and must comply with Section 23.09.01.

-[35] Dwelling.
+Dwelling.
 Any site built (building constructed in conventional manner) building, industrial dwelling (modular home) or portion thereof which is designed for or used for residential purposes.
-The term "dwelling," as used in these regulations, is not to be construed to include manufactured homes, travel trailers, housing mounted on self-propelled or drawn vehicles, tents or other forms of portable or temporary housing.
+The term "dwelling," as used in these regulations, is not to be construed to include travel trailers, housing mounted on self-propelled or drawn vehicles, tents or other forms of portable or temporary housing.
 (Amended November 22, 1999, ZA99-11-02)

+Dwelling Unit, Accessory (Additional).
+An additional dwelling unit, including a separate entrance and permanent provisions for living, sleeping, eating, cooking and sanitation, attached or detached from the primary residential unit, on a single-family lot.
+Accessory dwelling units are subordinate in size and location to the primary unit and are subject to the requirements of Section 23.27.01 or 23.01.01, whichever is applicable.

-[36] Dwelling unit.
+Dwelling unit.
 One (1) or more rooms in a residential building or residential portion of a building which are arranged, designed, used, or intended for use as a complete, independent living facility for one (1) family, and which include permanent provisions for living, sleeping, eating, cooking and sanitation.

-[37] Dwelling, multifamily.
-A building consisting of three (3) or more dwelling units with varying arrangements of entrances and party walls; excluding single-family attached dwellings as defined in Section 1.02[41].
+Dwelling, Multifamily.
+A building consisting of three (3) or more dwelling units that are attached or in the same building with varying arrangements of entrances and common walls, excluding single-family attached dwellings.
+Multifamily dwellings include what are commonly called apartments or condominium units.

-[38] Dwelling, tenant.
-A residential structure located on a farm and occupied by a nontransient farm worker employed by the owner of the farm.

-[39] Dwelling, two-family (duplex).
-A building designed for or occupied exclusively by two (2) families living independently of each other.

-[40] Dwelling, single-family detached.
-A detached building designed for or occupied exclusively by one (1) family.
+Dwelling, Single-Family Detached.
+A detached building designed for or occupied exclusively by one (1) family located on its own lot that does not share an exterior wall with another building.